Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 ---

 - `charAt(index)`
-  - return the character at specific index
+  - Return the character at specific index
   ```js
   let str = "Hello";
   console.log(str.charAt(1)); // 'e'
   console.log(str.charAt()); // 'H'
   ```
   - if index is `out of range` even for negative value than it return `' '` (empty string).
+  - It did not allow negative index
+- If we want to use negative values as index than we can use `at(index)`
+  - negative values than it given index from last of the string
+  - `-1` -> last character
+  - `-2` -> second last character ..... so on

+---

 - `charCodeAt(index)`
-  - if we want the a `UTF-16` value from the index than we can use `charCodeAt(index)`
+  - If we want the a `UTF-16` value from the index than we can use `charCodeAt(index)`
   ```js
   let a = "Hello World";
   console.log(a.charCodeAt()); // zero index 47
   console.log(a.charCodeAt(2)); // zero index 108
   ```

-  - if we want to use negative values as index than we can use `at(index)`
-  - negative values than it given index from last of the string
-  - `-1` -> last character
-  - `-2` -> second last character ..... so on
+---

 - `concat(s1,s2,s3,sN)`

-  - Combines the multiple string into one string
+  - Combines the multiple string into one string , without modifying original string

   ```js
   let str1 = "Hello";